jperez846/full-stack-starter/README.md

 ## Deployment to Render.com

-- Provision a Postgres database, deploy the web service to Render by linking the GitHub repo, set `POSTGRES_URL` env variable.
+- Provision a Postgres database, deploy the web service to Render by linking your GitHub repo, set `POSTGRES_URL` env variable.

 - The build command in Render.com should be `./scripts/build.sh`